NicoSantamaria/ProjectEuler/README.md

 # ProjectEuler

 https://projecteuler.net
 This repository is dedicated to my solutions to the Project Euler challenges.

-All solutions in the "Solutions" folder have a runtime of less than two seconds.
+All files in the "SolutionsPython" folder are written in Python and have been solved with a runtime of less than two seconds.

+All files in the "SolutionsR" folder are written in R and are solved.

-Solutions in the "Unfinished" have a runtime of less than one minute and need to be optimized further.
+Files in the "Unfinished" folder are written in Python or R and are either unsolved or have a runtime greater than two seconds, and need to be optimized further.

-All solutions are written in Python.